OlympusDAO/olympus-v3/SHERLOCK_README.md

 -   The vaults will integrate with major AMMs, predominantly Balancer
 -   The vaults may integrate with LP staking protocols like Aura or Convex when available
--   Should an integrated protocol end up pausing the single-sided liquidity vaults would be in limbo until funds can be recovered
+-   Should an integrated protocol end up pausing, the single-sided liquidity vaults would be in limbo until funds can be recovered

 ### Economic Brief